pangpang20/gaussdb-python/docs/basic/adapt.rst

 Network data types adaptation
 -----------------------------

-Objects from the `ipaddress` module are converted to PostgreSQL `network address types`__:
+Objects from the `ipaddress` module are converted to GaussDB `network address types`__:

 - `~ipaddress.IPv4Address`, `~ipaddress.IPv4Interface` objects are converted
-  to the PostgreSQL :sql:`inet` type.
+  to the GaussDB :sql:`inet` type.
 On the way back, :sql:`inet` values indicating a single address are converted to `!IPv4Address`, otherwise they are converted to `!IPv4Interface`